druplar/drupal-nocase/README.txt

 It should also be noted that preexisting users with passwords not all in lower case will not be able to log in once this module has been installed.
 They will need to reset their passwords in order to do so.
+Similarly, once this module has been installed, uninstalling it will lead to users using mixed-case passwords being locked out.

 Author(s)
 ---------